-On April 10, 2015, CMS released a proposed rule that would dramatically change the Medicare and Medicaid (EHR) Incentive Program, and affect CMS Meaningful Use.
-The following are the five most important proposed changes to the rule and ramifications of these proposed changes.
+On April 10, 2015, CMS released a proposed rule that would dramatically change the Medicare and Medicaid (EHR) Incentive Program.
+The following are the 5 most important proposed changes to the rule and ramifications of these proposed changes

 2. The Most Difficult Patient Engagement Measures are Relaxed – The Exchange of Secure Messages with patients where the previous threshold for Meaningful Use Stage 2 was 5% is now reduced to just having the capability to exchange secure messages with patients.
 Essentially, having an EHR Certified to the 2014 Stage 2 standards will get you a passing grade on this measure.